JayO-1/system-design-101/README.md

   * Partition information is shared throughout the cluster via the Gossip protocol to facilitate leaderless replication
   * The creators of Cassandra are opinionated, believing that reads/writes should only happen on one partition - thus there is little support for distributed transactions
 * To resolve write conflicts, Cassandra will typically rely on last write wins, meaning very weak consistency.

+A good use case for Cassandra is for messaging systems.
+We can use the chat id as a cluster key, while the timestamp can be the sort key.
+In consumer apps, we generally don't mind inconsistency!

 ##### Source(s) and further reading: wide column store